vasudhingani/VasusSampleRepo/README.md

 # VasusSampleRepo
-This repo is for the showing the interconnection with git
+This repo is for the showing the interconnection with git and the kicking off a build.